0501130164

 • Proof of business activities in Saudi Arabia, such as contracts, invoices, or agreements.

-• Appointment letter authorizing the tax representative to act on behalf of the non-resident business.
+• An appointment letter authorizing the tax representative to act on behalf of the non-resident business.

 • Copies of passports or identification documents of key personnel involved in the business.